So you tested positive for COVID-19. Now what?

 How long should I self-isolate?

-“People are still testing positive long after that 14 days are up.
+“People are still testing positive long after those 10 days are up.
 There are people testing positive even three weeks out,” Dr. Khan says.
-“It’s a 14-day minimum of self-isolation and your doctor will tell you when it’s OK to discontinue self-isolation.”
+“It’s a 10-day minimum of self-isolation and your doctor will tell you when it’s OK to discontinue self-isolation.”

 Most patients will need at least one negative test result and experience no symptoms for at least three days before a doctor will clear them.
 Just be sure to communicate with your primary care physician, Dr. Khan advises.
 If you don’t feel comfortable going out, most physician offices are doing virtual visits.